AFS’s Thompson, Gauthier receive Texas Tech Academic Advising Awards

 By: Norman Martin

-President's Excellence in Academic Advising Award (Experienced Faculty Advisor), and Hannah Gauthier, a lecturer within the Department of Animal & Food Sciences, was presented a 2023
+Leslie Thompson, a nationally recognized professor in food science research, was honored with a 2023 Presidents Excellence in Academic Advising Award (Experienced Faculty Advisor), and Hannah Gauthier, a lecturer within the Department of Animal & Food Sciences, was presented a 2023 New Faculty Advisory Award.
+Both received recognition plaques and cash awards.

 “Academic advising is a very rewarding aspect of being a faculty member,” Thompson said.
 “I view the advising role as providing students with information and suggestions about their academic programs so they can make sound decisions regarding their degrees and future careers.”

-Thompson's research centers on food quality, composition, and safety as affected processing and handling in the food chain from producer to consumer.
+Thompsons research centers on food quality, composition, and safety as affected processing and handling in the food chain from producer to consumer.
 Her classroom duties have included teaching a wide variety of courses in food science and poultry science.
 Currently she teaches principles of food technology, food manufacturing, dairy products and processing, and food sanitation.

 Awards for Thompson include being named to the Texas Tech Teaching Academy and Golden Key International Honor Society, in addition to receiving the North American Colleges & Teachers of Agriculture Teaching Award of Merit, Davis College Teaching Award, and a National Association of Colleges & Teachers of Agriculture Teaching Fellow Award.

-Thompson earned a bachelor's degree in agriculture-poultry science and a master's degree in poultry products technology from University of Florida-Gainesville.
+Thompson earned a bachelors degree in agriculture-poultry science and a masters degree in poultry products technology from University of Florida-Gainesville.
 Her doctorate in food science and human nutrition is from the University of Florida-Gainesville.

 Separately, Gauthier indicated that her teaching program broadly focuses on animal biology and nutrition.
 One of her primary goals since joining Texas Tech in 2021 has been to encourage student engagement in the classroom by connecting academic concepts to their real-life applications, and to help students prepare for careers in animal science after graduation.